[ Home ] [ Railway Heating and Air Conditioning ] [ Railway Electrical Systems ] [ HEP ] [ Generators for HEP ] [ Custom Railway Electric Systems ]

 - Standard model frame styles designed to be "drop-in" replacements for most existing steam coil installations, including the Frigidaire F-5 steam heat coils attached to the air conditioning coil.
 These heaters are very common in many heritage passenger car designs.
 For example:

 Pictured: Northwest Rail Electric HT1812414802-FR heater, made of stainless steel and solid element heating elements.
 18kW capacity, 480 volt 3 phase configuration.
 Also available in 24 kW.
 Designed to be a drop-in replacement for the Frigidaire F-5 steam heat coil used in many passenger cars from the streamliner era.
+Note the shape of the end pieces and position of the wing nuts, placed in the same exact location as they are on the F-5 coil.
+This provides as close to a drop-in replacement as physically possible.

 - Up to 24 kW of heat in standard packages, and up to 36 kW of heat in custom packages (depending on space available), all using tubular finned elements that will give years of trouble free service.